danfoy/ApexObj/README.md

 A filterable, queryable object providing data about the game [Apex Legends](https://www.ea.com/games/apex-legends), including:

-[x] Start and end times for seasons, playlists, and limited-time modes [x] Current and next maps per season or playlist
+- Start and end times for seasons, playlists, and limited-time modes
+- Current and next maps per season or playlist
-[x] Active maps for a given date
+- Active maps for a given date

 Still to come:

-[ ] Support for Arenas mode
+- Support for Arenas playlists
+- Crafting rotations
-[ ] Information on legends
+- Information on legends
-[ ] Random mode/legend generators
+- Random mode/legend generators

 Full documentation is available at [https://danfoy.github.io/ApexObj](https://danfoy.github.io/ApexObj).

 ## Beta information

-There may be frequent breaking changes before the project reaches the v1 milestone.
+There may be breaking changes before the project reaches the v1 milestone.

 ## Basic usage